Phantom Rider: Hamilton Slade

 In present-day continuity, Hamilton Slade is Lincoln Slade's distant descendant; an archaeologist, he finds the burial site of his legendary ancestor in the supernatural-motorcyclist series Ghost Rider.
 As he explores the site, he finds a large burial urn and from it appears the ghostly garb of his ancestors (Carter and Lincoln).
 Possessed by the spirits of his ancestors, he becomes a new version of the Phantom Rider, and rides off to rescue Johnny Blaze, the current Ghost Rider, from one of his foes.
 However, he retains no memory of his adventures as the Ghost Rider and eventually Lincoln's ghost would take over more frequently and haunt Mockingbird for his death.
 An exorcism releases the spirits of Carter and Lincoln from Hamilton.
 Lincoln is defeated and banished while Hamilton agrees to have Carter possess him.
 Hamilton attempts a similar exorcism to save his daughter Jaime from the returning spirit of Lincoln.
 He is killed by Crossfire as the exorcism is being completed.

 J. T. Slade

 Nick Fury recruits Carter Slade's grandson, James Taylor Slade (also known as J. T. Slade), introduced in The Mighty Avengers #13, to be part of Fury's team against the "Secret Invasion" of Skrulls.
 He has superhuman reflexes and the ability to cause a chain to ignite in flame and cause massive damage.
 The character roll call at the beginning of Secret Invasion #4 (September 2008) refers to J. T. as "Hellfire".
-Hellfire goes on to make numerous appearances in the ongoing series, Secret Warriors.
-He is revealed to be a HYDRA double agent, after which Fury allows him to fall to his death.
+Hellfire goes on to make numerous appearances in the ongoing series Secret Warriors.
+He is later revealed to be a Hydra double agent, with Nick Fury allowing him to fall to his death.